Rutiktembe/Task-3-Writing-Basic-SELECT-Queries/README.md

 14 rows selected.

-2.so basically this is my table where i do the query to select specific columns.
+2.so basically this is my table where i do the query to select specific columns

 SQL> SELECT ENAME,JOB,SAL
   2  FROM EMP;

 ENAME      JOB              SAL
 ---------- --------- ----------
 SMITH      CLERK            800